simoncools/Redditor-Public/README.md

 To subscribe/unsubscribe you MUST have either a role called "Redditor" or Administrator permissions.
 This is to avoid spam from unauthorized users.

 # Commands
-## .//Subscribe - Subscribe a text channel to a subreddit - Requires "Redditor" Role or Administrator Permissions
+### .//Subscribe - Subscribe a text channel to a subreddit - Requires "Redditor" Role or Administrator Permissions
-.//subscribe [subreddit name here] [text channel name here]
+.//subscribe [subreddit name here] [text channel name here] Do not include the brackets []!

 Heres an example if you want to subscribe a text channel called memes to r/dankmemes :